 The tolerances are set by the laboratory and can be wider than the specification - fit for the intended use.
-Examples of tolerances used in a laboratory for maximum bias, maximum random error is shown in Table 2.
+Examples of tolerances used in a laboratory for maximum bias and maximum repeatability is shown in Table 2.
 The maximum expanded uncertainty is calculated from bias and repeatability for a single delivery according to Equation 2.